mintproject/dame_cli/docs/index.md

 ## Installation

-To install the execution application, open a terminal and run:
+To install DAME, open a terminal and run:

 ```bash
 pip install dame-cli